 Students could start thinking through their ideas by firstly thinking about these questions:

 - Qualities you admire in others (Tips: What sorts of personal, rather than professional, qualities do you most admire in other people?)

 Then, based on their answers, they can start to search on the web for a character that fits the bill ("most caring scientist of all time", "most determined feminist ever", "most principled footballer in history" etc).

 After settling upon their favourite character, students now have to complete their research piece.
-This should consist of a cardboard cube, in the following format:
+This should consist of a cardboard cube (which you can purchase on Amazon here) in the following format:

 We then had a balloon debate to determine a whole-class “History hero” for the year.

 Stage 1: Students are divided into groups of 3-4 and given a name (Group A, Group B, ...).
 Each member of the group takes a couple of minutes to explain why they found their research character so impressive.
 At the end of the discussion, the group decides on which of the characters they have now learned about should go forward into the debate final.
 The teacher could lead a class feedback at this stage, focusing particularly on which characters the group rejected, and what they lacked.

 Stage 2: The person from each team that researched the chosen finalist comes to the front of the class.
 The finalist from Group A states the character that his team will be proposing.
 Group B is then told that their job in a moment will be to find evidence designed to UNDERMINE this character's claim to heroic significance.
 Then, the finalist from Group B in turn states which character that his team has proposed and group C is told that this is the character they will undermine - and so on, until the final character nominated is the one which Group A will have the job of undermining.